 In recent years we’ve seen a lot of strong entries in the mid-range, somewhere between budget devices and top-end flagships.
 These are often some of our favorite devices, but they were failing to fall into our existing “best of” categories.
-Fortunately, there was a simple enough solution, we created a list to specifically capture these devices, the best budget flagships.
-These are devices that have specs to compete with the top tier flagships, but don’t come with that top tier pricing.
+Fortunately, there was a simple enough solution, we created a list to specifically capture these devices, the “best budget flagships.”
+These are devices that have specs to compete with the top tier flagship smartphones but don’t come with that top tier pricing.

-At the moment this list is comprised entirely of devices that use either a Snapdragon 855 or equivalent CPU (Kirin 980 for example) and are available for less than $600, making them substantially cheaper than flagship smartphones selling for $900+.
+At the moment this list is comprised entirely of devices that use either a Snapdragon 855 or equivalent CPU (Kirin 980 for example) and are available for less than $600, well below the pricing of those top-tier devices.